Tornado outbreak of January 2, 2006: Central Kentucky tornadoes

 Tornado damage in Adair County, Kentucky.

 The severe weather entered central Kentucky in the afternoon of January 2.
 At 2:30 pm (EST), a supercell thunderstorm formed over western Hardin County, Kentucky and intensified as it approached the town of Cecilia.
-At 2:45 pm, the storm produced a 100 yard wide tornado which touched down northwest of Cecilia.
-The F2 tornado damaged multiple homes, sheds, trees and other structures before dissipating near Fort Knox at 2:58 pm.
+At 2:45 pm, the storm produced a 100-yard-wide tornado that touched down northwest of Cecilia.
+The F2 tornado damaged multiple homes, sheds, trees, and other structures before dissipating near Fort Knox at 2:58 pm.
 Damage from the tornado amounted to $2 million (2006 USD).
 At 2:45 pm, another thunderstorm formed in northwestern Hart County and crossed Interstate 65 and into LaRue County.
 At 2:50 pm, the storm spawned an F1 tornado that touched down near Talley.
-During its broken path, the tornado damaged several homes, outbuildings and a barn.
+During its broken path, the tornado damaged several homes, outbuildings, and a barn.
 The LaRue County tornado left $500,000 (2006 USD) in damage.

 Another storm moving across the Ohio River and into Louisville, Kentucky spawned a tornado that damaged several houses before dissipating.
-As the supercell thunderstorm crossed over Louisville, National Weather Service NEXRAD doppler capability detected rotation at the mid-levels of the thunderstorm as it crossed the city producing hail and heavy rain.
+As the supercell thunderstorm crossed over Louisville, National Weather Service NEXRAD doppler capability detected rotation at the mid-levels of the thunderstorm as it crossed the city, producing hail and heavy rain.
 In Adair County, two tornadoes were reported.
-One was an F2 tornado which touched down south of Columbia destroying a mobile home and damaging several houses.
-Another tornado, an F1 touched down near Pellytown causing damage to several homes.
-In Lincoln County, another thunderstorm spawned a tornado that touched down 3 miles south of McKinney and moved northeast peaking at F2 strength before dissipating.
+One was an F2 tornado which touched down south of Columbia, destroying a mobile home and damaging several houses.
+Another tornado, an F1 touched down near Pellyton, causing damage to several homes.
+In Lincoln County, another thunderstorm spawned a tornado that touched down 3 miles south of McKinney and moved northeast, peaking at F2 strength before dissipating.
 The tornado damaged or destroyed several mobile homes and injured two people person.
 Damage from the tornado amounted to $350,000 (2006 USD).